10XGenomics/HumanColonCancer_VisiumHD/README.md

 ### Deconvolution.R

 R script used to run [spaceXR](https://github.com/dmcable/spacexr)<sup>2</sup> for deconvolution.
 It requires the UMI count matrix from [*cellranger aggr*](https://www.10xgenomics.com/support/software/cell-ranger/latest/analysis/running-pipelines/cr-3p-aggr) and the **MetaData** generated with the `FlexSingleCell.R`  script to generate the reference.
-For Visium HD the [Space Ranger](https://www.10xgenomics.com/support/software/space-ranger/latest) outs are also required.
+For Visium HD, the [Space Ranger](https://www.10xgenomics.com/support/software/space-ranger/latest) output files are also required.

 Due to the number of barcodes in Visium HD, we modified the source code of [spaceXR](https://github.com/dmcable/spacexr) to improve runtime.
-The modified version can be found in the following [Pull Request](https://github.com/dmcable/spacexr/pull/206).
+The modified version can be found in [this pull request](https://github.com/dmcable/spacexr/pull/206).
 However, the original version can also be used to deconvolve the Visium HD data.

-In the script we use sample P1CRC as a template to run the algorithm, but it can also be used for any other sample.
+In the script, we use sample P1CRC as a template to run the algorithm, but it can also be used for any other sample.

 ### NucleiSegmentation.py

 Python script used to run nuclei segmentation on H&E images used for the tissue sections processed with Visium HD.
-To create the the conda environemnt please see [yml section](#ymlfile)
+To create the the conda environment, please see [yml section](#ymlfile).

-The script takes an HE image as an imput and performs nuclei segmentation on the full section using the [stardist](https://github.com/stardist/stardist)<sup>3</sup> package.
+The script takes an H&E image as an input and performs nuclei segmentation on the full section using the [stardist](https://github.com/stardist/stardist)<sup>3</sup> package.
 The user can provide a set of coordinates to generate a crop of the image along with the corresponding masks located within that region.
-The user also provides the path to the outputs directory for a given bin size (i.e. 2µm) and will output a .csv file that assigns all the barcodes located within the all segmentation masks.
+The user also provides the path to the outputs directory for a given bin size (i.e. 2 µm) and will output a .csv file that assigns all the barcodes located within the all segmentation masks.

 The script can be called as follows: